 There are several types of motors that are typically used by conveyors; depending on the type of conveyor.

-Generally, brushless motors can be used for both variable-speed and start/stop conveyors if servo or stepper motor accuracy isn't necessary.
-Furthermore, they offer several advantages that other types of motors do not.
+Generally, brushless motors can be used for both variable-speed and start/stop conveyors if servo or stepper motor performance or stop accuracy isn't necessary.
+Furthermore, they offer several advantages that makes them ideal for conveyors at a reasonable price.

 Comparing Brushless Motors to Other Motors

-When compared to high-performance servo motors, which can offer the best torque and speed performance with available high peak torque and also utilize closed-loop feedback in a PID loop, brushless motors present an alternative in cases where servo motors are oversized and overspec'ed.
+When compared to servo motors, which can offer the best torque and speed performance with available high peak torque, high speeds, and a PID loop, brushless motors present a simpler solution in cases where servo motors are oversized and overspec'ed.
 Due to the required encoder feedback by servo motor systems, servo motors are generally longer.
 Brushless motors are also easier to drive than servo motors, which means simpler designs and thus lower cost.
 For conveyors that do not need the highest speeds or the highest torque, brushless motors are a great alternative that should be considered.

-When compared to stepper motors, a brushless motor is actually structurally similar in the sense that there are permanent magnets in the rotor and copper windings in the stator.
+When compared to stepper motors, a brushless motor is actually structurally similar.
 It also operates like one with power and phase excitation provided by a dedicated driver, but the similarities stop there.
 The lower number of poles and lack of holding torque are the main reasons why brushless motors do not offer the same stop accuracy as stepper motors.
 Stepper motors are designed for positioning applications with a limited duty cycle.
-While closed-loop control can optimize efficiency and performance, brushless motors are designed to run continuously at higher speeds and are a better match for variable-speed conveyors.
+While adding closed-loop control can optimize efficiency and performance, brushless motors are designed to run continuously and are a better match for variable-speed conveyors.

 The Case for Brushless Motors